 There are times when you may need to be separated from your child for work, school, or medical reasons.
 It is important to know that you can still provide milk for your child and maintain your breastfeeding relationship while apart or unable to nurse.

 HOW OFTEN WILL I HAVE TO PUMP WHEN I GO BACK TO WORK OR SCHOOL?

 How long you are apart from you baby influences this decision.
 Ideally, you would pump as often as your baby would nurse.
 This may not be possible with your work/ school schedule.
-Most mothers find that pumping every 2-3 hours maintains their milk supply and does not cause them to become uncomfortably full.
+Most nursing parents find that pumping every 2-3 hours maintains their milk supply and does not cause them to become uncomfortably full.

 For example, if a mother worked an 8 hour work day, she would nurse her child before coming to work, then pump mid-morning, at lunchtime and then mid-afternoon.
 She would nurse her baby when she returned home.

 Read more about Working and Breastfeeding.